 Starting in the early 1990’s I began the Pathwork Transformation Program at Sevenoaks Retreat Center.
 The theme of feeling your feelings and valuing them felt like a miracle to me.
 In my family everyone just wanted me to be happy.
 There was no room for the rainbow of human emotions.

-Core Energetics was part of the program.
-It is based on the work of Wilhelm Reich, called Bioenergetics.
-It explained physical and psychological problems as energetic blocks formed in the body to protect against the assaults of life.
+Body work, or bioenergetic analysis, was part of the program.
+Based on the work of Wilhelm Reich and John Pierrakos, called Core Energetics, it explained physical and psychological problems as energetic blocks formed in the body to protect against the assaults of life.
 Through physical exercises energy could be released in the body and thus resolved in the psyche.
 We did these exercises until our bodies began to tremble and shake.
-We felt better afterwards—some emotional release.
-We also expressed and moved our negativity, beating on pillows, kicking on mattresses and stomping around the room saying, “no, no, no”.
+We felt better afterwards — some emotional release.
+We also expressed and moved our negativity, beating on pillows, kicking on mattresses, and stomping around the room saying, “no, no, no”.

-I graduated from the five year Pathwork Transformation Program and went directly on to another five years of Helper Training.
+I graduated from the five-year Pathwork Transformation Program in 1999 and went directly on to another five years of Helper Training.
 I became a Helper in 2004.

-My husband, also a Pathwork Helper, and I have worked for the 39 years of our marriage to inspire each other and grow in our relationship.
-Together, we have created programs for couples groups, couples sessions and individualized couples intensives.
+My husband, also a Pathwork Helper, and I have worked for the 40+ years of our marriage to inspire each other and grow in our relationship.
+Together, we have created programs for couples, given couples sessions and led specialized couples’ intensives.

 Rituals have also been an integral part of my training and remain a passion.
-I have created and facilitated rituals for weddings, funerals and every other kind of human passage in between.
+I have created and facilitated rituals for weddings, funerals, and a variety of other human passages in between.

-Neuroscience research and data began to emerge in my world seven years ago.
-Trauma and adult attachment were in the forefront of all of the findings.
-Now we can see real data about what is actually going on in the brain.
+Neuroscience research and data began to emerge in my world around 2010.
+Trauma and adult attachment were in the forefront of many of the findings.
+Now we can see real data about what is going on in the brain.
 The field of psychology is changing rapidly and so am I. In college my favorite class was human biology and now I have the biology of the brain and nervous system to study.
 Real results can be seen on an MRI.
-It is no longer someone’s observation or hypothesis.
-It is real science.
+We are no longer dependent on someone’s observation or hypothesis.
 Now we know that emotional catharsis work without insight and integration does not actually create lasting change.
 We know that the nervous system works in a kind of gentle pendulation between a disturbing event and a resting place or resource and back and forth until the feelings can be digested.
 Then we become more whole.
 We can understand from the research, beginning with John Bowlby, that the attachment style we developed as children (secure, anxious, avoidant or disorganized) will determine our relationship styles and needs for a lifetime.

 This work began a second wave of transformation for me as I began to understand and have so much more compassion for my issues.
 I had come by my struggles honestly.
 My disturbed relationship with my mother left me disturbed.
-This was true but I could recover.
-My husband and I have included the work of Sue Johnson and her book, Hold Me Tight in our couples work.
-We began to understand how important it was for both of us to make a secure relationship our goal.
-We saw that so many struggles in our marriage and that we observed in couples was at the core, one partners desperate plea, “Are you there?”
+This was true, but I could recover.
+My husband and I have included the work of Sue Johnson and her book, Hold Me Tight in our couples’ work.
+We understand how important it was for both of us to make a secure relationship our goal.
+We saw that so many struggles in our marriage and that we observed in couples was at the core, one partner’s desperate plea, “Are you there?”

-We were right 30 years ago, even without science and data, that real healing comes through the body.
-Now we know this healing has to be gentle and that it can be lasting and that our bodies and even our Genome can change.
+We were right, thirty years ago, even without science and data, that real healing comes through the body.
+Now we know this healing must be gentle and that it can be lasting and that our bodies and even our genome can change.
 We can set a whole new epigenetic cycle in motion.
 We are part of an evolutionary movement.
 Now we have the science to back us up.